-- Select To Scale to print at the scale specified in the program in which the file was originally created. - Select To Scale to print at the scale specified in the Drawing Sheet Setup dialog. - Options Specify the number of Copies you would like to print. - Advanced Options Click the Open System Print Dialog button to close the Print View dialog and print using your operating system's Print dialog instead.
-Not available when No Printer is selected. - Control the appearance of the print job
+- Select To Scale to print at the scale specified in the program in which the file was originally created - Select To Scale to print at the scale specified in the Drawing Sheet Setup dialog. - 6 Options -

-Preview on the right side of the dialog.

-- Specify the Page that displays in the Preview area.

-- Click the buttons to Zoom In, Zoom

-Out, or Fit the selected Page to the

-extents of the Preview area.

-- Uncheck Update Automatically to turn off the print job Preview and prevent it from updating as changes are made to the settings in this dialog. - Click the Update button to update the print job Preview to reflect the current settings in this dialog.
+- Specify the number of Copies you would like to print. - Check Print in Color to print in color or clear the check box to print in either grayscale or black and white. - Advanced Options Click the Open System Print Dialog button to close the Print View dialog and print using your operating system's Print dialog instead.
+Not available when No Printer is selected. - Control the appearance of the print job Preview on the right side of the dialog. - Specify the Page that displays in the Preview area. - Click the buttons to Zoom In, Zoom Out, or Fit the selected Page to the extents of the Preview area. - Uncheck Update Automatically to turn off the print job Preview and prevent it from updating as changes are made to the settings in this dialog. - Click the Update button to update the print job Preview to reflect the current settings in this dialog.
 If Update Automatically is unchecked, clicking Update may force the Preview to be blank. - When Update Automatically is checked, a preview of the current print job displays here.
 The drawing sheet displays as a white rectangle, and if multiple sheets are required, you can scroll through them.
-If the print job is large, a progress dialog may display briefly as the preview draws or updates.

-To help prevent unwanted printed output, information messages regarding page size, resolution, and scale may display here, depending on the settings in this dialog.
+If the print job is large, a progress dialog may display briefly as the preview draws or updates. - To help prevent unwanted printed output, information messages regarding page size, resolution, and scale may display here, depending on the settings in this dialog.